acolono/opentrigger-mobilebutton/README.md

 # About the OpenTrigger system
-With Open Trigger you can close the gap between the physical and the online world and automate it with a single click.
+With OpenTrigger you can close the gap between the physical and the online world and trigger actions with a single click.

-Wan't to know more? -> www.opentrigger.com
+Would you like to know more? -> www.opentrigger.com

 Github Repo Overview: https://github.com/acolono/opentrigger